 The consequences for the economy could be widespread: demand for American goods could fall, shrinking CEO and investor confidence, and ultimately sending shocks through the stock market.
-Trump’s former top economic advisor, Gary Cohn, has warned that a trade war could erase any corporate gains from the recent tax cuts and, worse, result in a recession.
+Trump’s former top economic advisor, Gary Cohn, has warned that a trade war could erase any corporate gains from the recent tax cuts and, worse, result in the next recession.

 In the past, trade tariffs have caused more jobs to be lost than saved.
 In 2002, President George W. Bush levied a 30 percent tax on steel imports, saving about 3,000 to 10,000 jobs in an industry that employed only 197,000 workers.
 The move resulted in roughly 200,000 job losses in the U.S. manufacturing sector.

+Companies that have to pay more for supplies like watertube boilers and steam turbines will pass those expenses onto consumers in the long run.
 ‘Production costs will go up here.
 Consumers are going to lose and pay a higher price no matter if the goods are consumer-based or industrial supply-chain products,’ asserted Chris Rupkey, chief financial economist at the Tokyo-based global bank MUFG.

-U.S. Stock Market
+U.S. Stock Market Plunges

 Historically, trade tariffs have been bad for the stock market.
 The Smoot-Hawley tariff act of 1930 caused the stock market to plunge and exacerbated the Great Depression.
 In 2002, the taxes Bush levied on steel imports sent equities into decline for eight straight months, and they didn’t fully recover for another two years.